 Related literature.
-The literature on shareholder voting examines how efficiently voting aggregates shareholders' heterogeneous information and preferences.
-The contribution of our paper is to study the delegation of voting rights.
+The literature on shareholder voting examines how efficiently voting aggregates shareholders' heterogeneous information and preferences.7 The contribution of our paper is to study the delegation of voting rights.
 We show that whether investors have heterogeneous preferences or heterogeneous information is crucial for the optimal level of delegation.
 Bar-Isaac and Shapiro (2020) analyze strategic voting with a blockholder and small shareholders.
-Our result that voting choice is beneficial in the homogeneous-preference setting is related to their result that the blockholder may optimally abstain on part of his votes: in both cases, this helps improve information aggregation by avoiding over-reliance on one signal.
-Malenko and Malenko (2019) study shareholders' choice between buying information from a proxy advisor and acquiring their own signals.
-Their setting features homogenous preferences and a proxy advisor that maximizes profits from information sale, whereas our focus is on the trade-off between aggregating heterogeneous preferences and making an informed decision, and
+Our result that voting choice is beneficial in the homogeneous preference setting is related to their result that the blockholder may optimally abstain on part of his votes: in both cases, this helps improve information aggregation by avoiding over-reliance on one signal.
+Malenko and Malenko (2019) study shareholders' choice between acquiring their own signals and buying information from a proxy advisor, and show that inefficient over-reliance on one

-&lt;sup>6Another concern about offering voting choice to retail investors is that these investors may not participate in the vote (e.g., Fisch and Schwartz, 2023).
+6Another concern about offering voting choice to retail investors is that these investors may not participate in the vote (e.g., Fisch and Schwartz, 2023).
 Our paper highlights that even if vote participation is costless, or if investors have consumption benefits from participating in voting (Brav, Cain, and Zytnick, 2022), voting choice can be inefficient because investors make privately optimal delegation decisions, disregarding their effect on other investors.

-&lt;sup>7For example, Maug (1999), Bond and Eraslan (2010), Levit and Malenko (2011), Meirowitz and Pi (2022), and Bouton et al. (2023) focus on the aggregation of heterogeneous information, whereas Van Wesep (2014), Cvijanovic, Groen-Xu, and Zachariadis (2020), Levit, Malenko, and Maug (2022, 2023), and Meirowitz, Pi, and Ringgenberg (2023) focus on the aggregation of heterogeneous preferences.
+7For example, Maug (1999), Bond and Eraslan (2010), Levit and Malenko (2011), Meirowitz and Pi (2022), and Bouton et al. (2023) focus on the aggregation of heterogeneous information, whereas Van Wesep (2014), Cvijanovic, Groen-Xu, and Zachariadis (2020), Levit, Malenko, and Maug (2022, 2023), Matsusaka and Shu (2021), and Meirowitz, Pi, and Ringgenberg (2023) focus on the aggregation of heterogeneous preferences.
 See Brav, Malenko, and Malenko (2023) for a survey of the literature.